Ladies Work Shirts

 Are these work shirts suitable for industrial washing machines?

-Many garments in this range, particularly those from Portwest's healthcare collection, are specifically designed to withstand industrial washing at temperatures up to 85°C. However, always check individual product specifications and care labels before purchasing if industrial washing compliance is essential for your workplace.
+Many garments available from Tooled-Up, particularly those from Portwest's healthcare collection, are specifically designed to withstand industrial washing at temperatures up to 85°C. However, always check individual product specifications and care labels before purchasing if industrial washing compliance is essential for your workplace.
 Garments designed for healthcare environments typically feature reinforced stitching, colourfast dyes, and fabrics that maintain their shape and appearance through repeated high-temperature washing cycles.

 What size should I order if I plan to wear layers underneath?